-In 1870, a small machine shop located in Green Bay, Wisconsin began manufacturing parts for sawmills and for repairing steamboats.
+In 1870, a small machine shop located in Green Bay, Wisconsin began manufacturing parts for sawmills and repairing steamboats.
 David Hudson and Alexander Sharp purchased the shop in 1910 and named the business The Hudson-Sharp Machine Company.
-Hudson-Sharp began expanding into paper mill equipment including building the first napkin folder in the United States.
+Hudson-Sharp expanded and began manufacturing paper mill equipment (including the first napkin folder in the U.S.) and printing presses.

 In the early 1940’s, the general manager of the Hudson-Sharp business, Sam Campbell was called to serve in the United States military in World War II.
 During his absence the business was converted to manufacture parts for the war effort.
 While Campbell was deployed in Europe he was introduced to wrapped food products.
 After the war’s conclusion and his return to Hudson-Sharp he was determined to develop a machine to automate the packaging of food items.